There is a lot of empirical knowledge available regarding teams, according to their proper working setup.

 There are other sports, where the team setup is a lot more diverse and therefore difficult.
 Remember rugby and imagine why the software development approach is called “Scrum”.

-Thanks to Stephan Schwab, I got a deeper understand of the difference between a group of people working together and a real team.
+Thanks to Stephan Schwab, I got a deeper understanding of the difference between a group of people working together and a real team.

 But now, let us begin with solving complex tasks with a complex problem solving system: a team.